 I watched the black and white and orange birds playing in the turquoise water.
 I snapped their photos.

 But when I got back and looked at them on a computer, it was obvious these weren't puffins.
 The couple from New Brunswick did see puffins at the lighthouse--unfortunately one of them was being eaten by a raven.
+On the way back, I stopped in at Port Union, Canada's only town built by a union.
+I thought it looked like a movie set.
+Newfoundland has a thriving film industry.

 These buildings housed the newspaper of the FPU, the fisherman's protective union.
 We have an old company town in Northern California in Scotia, which was built for lumbermill workers.
 It never occurred to me that fisherman would have a union--or a rabble-rousing newspaper.
 Port Union was restored 15 years ago.
 Bonavista in general has a lot of heritage buildings and sites.